NuSTAR GO Target of Opportunity (ToO) trigger or

 NuSTAR ToO and DDT observation requests will in general not be considered for events or sources that could have been predicted and proposed for in General Observer (GO) programs.
+NuSTAR DDT requests with a response time of <48 hours will not be considered because the rapid response capability is reserved for ToO proposals selected in GO programs.
 This restriction is being adopted as a result of guidance from NASA's 2019 Senior Review.

 In particular, requests for observations of the following types of sources and events require special justification describing why the requested observation type could not have been proposed as a GO target: